jonas-schropp/rmetrics/README.md

 The package is **under active development**!
 Function names or arguments might change unannounced, methods might be added or even removed.
-Do not use it in a production environment!
+Do not use it in a production environment (yet)!

 # Installation

 `rmetrics` is not yet on CRAN.
 You can install the package via github:

-    devtools::install_github("jonas-schropp/rmetrics.git")

-And load it with:
+    devtools::install_github("jonas-schropp/rmetrics")

     library(rmetrics)